Frank Williams, founder of Formula One team, dies at 79

 He would remain in his role as Williams team principal for a further 34 years before F1′s greatest family team was sold to an American investment group in August.

-Francis Owen Garbett Williams was born in South Shields on April 16, 1942 to an RAF officer and a headmistress.
+Francis Owen Garbett Williams was born in South Shields, England, on April 16, 1942 to an RAF officer and a headmistress.
 He was educated at St Joseph’s College, a private boarding school in Dumfries where he became obsessed with cars following a ride in a Jaguar XK150.

-A travelling salesman by day, Williams fulfilled his racing ambitions at the weekend and, aged just 24, he launched his own team, Frank Williams Racing Cars.
+A traveling salesman by day, Williams fulfilled his racing ambitions at the weekend and, aged just 24, he launched his own team, Frank Williams Racing Cars.

 Four years later, they were competing in Formula Two, and with flatmate and closest friend Piers Courage behind the wheel, Williams graduated to F1 in 1969 using a second-hand Brabham.